Romea/romea-ros2-stereo-camera/romea_stereo_camera_bringup/README.md

 # 2) Stereo camera meta-description #

-As seen below stereocamera meta-description file is a yaml file constituted by five items.
-The first item is the name of sensor defined by user.
-The second one is the configuration of ROS2 driver used to control stereo camera (see section 4 for more explanations).
-The third item provides basics specifications of the camera and the fourth item specifies where the camera is located on the robot, these informations will be used to create URDF description and by user to configure its algorithms.
-Finally, the last item gives the topics to be recorded into the ROS bag during experiments or simulation.
-Thanks to remappings written into launch files, stereo camera topics are always the same names for each drivers or simulator plugins.
+The stereo camera meta-description file is a YAML file with the following five main items:
+- name: Specifies the name of the camera.
+- driver: Specifies the configuration for the ROS2 driver used to control the stereo camera (see Section 5 for more details).
+- configuration: Defines basic specifications of the camera, such as type, model, resolution, field of view, frame rate, and video format.
+- geometry: Defines the position and orientation of the robot, with its position and orientation, used for URDF creation.
+- records: Specifies the topics that will be recorded in ROS bags during experiments or simulations.
+Remappings ensure the GPS topics have consistent names across drivers and simulation.

 Example :
 ```yaml